magdesign/PocketVJ-CP-v3/ROADMAP.md

 ## Roadmap
 **********
 ### Important:<br />
-- fix WIFI sync since it only works on RPI Zero which do not have a RJ45 port.
-Try it with node-omxhttps://github.com/bmoren/node-omxplayer-sync <br />
-Is now installed, need to test how accurate it works and how it works over wifi <br />

-- midi support for usb midi devices and mapping to CP (could be solved with puredata?), usb drivers needed?.<br />
+- midi support for usb midi devices and mapping to CP (could be solved with puredata?, anyone can help?).<br />

 ### Video: <br />
 - fade in/out for movies <br />